3di-for-openrobotics/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 ``ros2 bag`` records data from topics, services, and actions in a ROS system so you can save and replay it later.
 This article shows you how to record, inspect, and play back that data with the ``ros2 bag`` command-line tools.
-Worked examples cover the same pattern for topics, services, and actions.
+Hands-on exercises walk you through the same pattern for topics, services, and actions.

 **Area: Framework | Content-type: how-to | Experience: beginner**